Debt and your home: Can an unsecured creditor take my house?

 Debt and your home are intertwined when secured loans, like mortgages, are involved.
 Failure to repay may lead to repossession.
-Clear communication and seeking advice is crucial to dealing with housing debt.
+Clear communication and seeking advice are crucial to dealing with housing debt.

 On this page

-For most people, being able to keep their home is a top priority when they're in debt.
+For most people, their home is their number one top priority when they're in debt.
 However, if you're struggling to keep up with your rent or mortgage payments, you could be at risk of eviction or repossession.

 What is housing debt?

-If you own or rent a property and are struggling to make payments to your mortgage lender or landlord as agreed, you could find yourself dealing with 'housing debt'.
+If you own or rent a property and you're struggling to make payments to your mortgage lender or landlord, you could end up with 'housing debt'.

-Here is a quick guide to housing debt and how it can affect your home:
+Here is a quick guide to the different types of housing debt and how it can affect your home:

 Rent arrears

-When you fall behind on your rent payments, you'll officially be in rent arrears with your landlord.
-Rent arrears is a 'priority debt' which means there can be serious consequences for not paying it.
+When you fall behind on your rent payments, you'll officially be in debt or 'arrears' to your landlord.
+Rent arrears are classed as priority debts, which means there can be serious consequences for not paying them.

 Mortgage arrears

-This can sound daunting and it's normal to fear the worst, but coming to an agreement with your mortgage lender to repay the debt in full or in instalments can help you protect your home and avoid repossession.
+This can sound daunting and it's normal to fear the worst, but it might be possible to come to an agreement with your mortgage lender to repay the debt in full or in instalments before it escalates to this stage.

 How does debt affect my home?

-The impact of debt on your home depends on whether you're dealing with secured debts (debts tied to your home) or unsecured debts (debts not tied to your home).
-The main difference between secured and unsecured debt is that, with secured debt, the creditor can repossess your home to recover the money owed if you can't or won't pay.
+The impact of debt on your home depends on whether you're grappling with secured or unsecured debts.
+The main difference between secured and unsecured debt is that secured debt gives your creditor the right to seize the item it's secured to in order to recover the money if you can't or won't pay.

-Here is how both secured and unsecured debt can affect your home:
+Here is a brief guide to how both secured and unsecured debt can affect your home:

 Secured debt

 The most common type of secured debt is a mortgage.
-When you sign a mortgage agreement, you essentially agree to hand over control of the property as 'security' or 'collateral'.
-This means that, if you don't make payments as agreed, the mortgage lender has the right to take back the property and sell it to help them recover the debt.
+When you sign a mortgage agreement, you agree to hand over control of the property as 'security' or 'collateral'.
+This means that, if you don't make payments as agreed, secured creditors (the people you owe money to) have the right to take back the property and sell it to help them recover the money owed.

 Unsecured debt

-Additionally, for debts regulated by the Consumer Credit Act, such as overdrafts, personal loans, and credit cards, interest will stop at the point the CCJ is issued.
-For debts over £5,000 not regulated by the Consumer Credit Act, on the other hand, statutory interest of 8% will be added.
+For debts regulated by the Consumer Credit Act (e.g. overdrafts, personal loans, and credit cards), interest will stop at the point the CCJ is issued.
+For unregulated debts worth over £5,000, a statutory interest rate of 8% will be added.

 Five-star debt advice from the experts